neondatabase/neonctl/README.md

 npm run watch
 ```

-To run commands from the local build replace the `neonctl` command with `node dist`, for example:
+To run commands from the local build, replace the `neonctl` command with `node dist`; for example:

 ```shell
 node dist branches --help